CPAFH Frequently Asked Questions

 You can watch these brief videos for the PSI Test Center Experience and PSI Online Proctoring Experience.

-Please be advised: Using a work computer for the remote proctored exam, even one which passes the System Compatibility Check, is highly discouraged due to administrator firewalls and IT security systems which frequently prevent exam launch.
-For detailed system requirements, visit PSI System Requirements.
+Using an employer-issued computer for the remote proctored exam, even one which passes the System Compatibility Check, is highly discouraged due to administrator firewalls and IT security systems which frequently prevent exam launch.